 Professional Development for Teachers

 Come to PEM to get inspired, connect with colleagues and advance your classroom teaching with workshops, artist demonstrations, open houses and other opportunities especially for teachers.
-Attend an evening session or apply to the PEM Teacher Institute for an immersive experience this summer.
+Attend an evening session or apply to the PEM Teacher Institute for an immersive summer experience.
 Check back here throughout the year for the latest professional development offerings.

 The museum also offers day-long workshops for schools and districts on topics such as object-based teaching, interdisciplinary learning, creative expression and writing inspired by art.
 Customized workshops are available to groups of 10 or more teachers in the museum or at your school.